North-Park-Labs/npfish/README.md

 ### Instructions

+1. Clone this repo to your local machine
 1. Run `yarn` in root to install dependencies.
 1. Create a new file in the `engines` folder.
 You could call it `[your_name]Bot.ts`.
 For example, `TeddyBot.ts`.
 1. Copy the code in `TemplateBot.ts`